 In this article, we will put light on some of the lessons that breastfeeding can make you learn.

 Just like you are new to this so is your baby.
 Have patience before you give up.
 You will hear a lot of people suggesting you a number of ways to get it right, but trust me it is just you who can make the situation right.
 You can consult and get advice from best gynecologist to not create chaos in this stage.
 Do what you feel is right for you and the baby.
 Initially, you will feel irritated, frustrated or might even just cry because of low supply but trust yourself and your body.
-Try, try and try again as it’s a right of your baby to get nourished in a best possible way.
+Try, try and try again as it’s a right of your baby to get nourished in the best possible way.

 Don’t Feel Guilty

 So now when you have a baby in your arms, it is your utmost duty to look after him or her.
 We can understand you have lots of work that is pending and you might feel that you are unable to meet your everyday tasks on time just because you have to feed your baby.
 It’s alright!
 Consider feeding time a break or a breather for yourself.
 You are doing the best possible job; you are nourishing your kid.
-Don’t ever feel guilty of not completing other tasks.
+Don’t ever feel guilty for not completing other tasks.

 Read More: Breastfeeding- 7 FAQs Answered for Beginners

 You will hear lots of suggestions such as don’t make your baby addicted to nursing in the midnight, don’t exclusively breastfeed your baby, etc. I would suggest you do what works best for both of you.
 Who can understand your baby better than you?
 If nursing a baby to sleep works for you, go ahead and do it.
 It’s alright to comfort him with nursing, if you don’t feel nursing your baby in front of others that’s alright.
 Listen to your inner self rather than considering the opinions of others.